Paul Nicholson with a 911 simulator

 "My son had no clue how to call for help, and he was worried.

-Nicholson, an insurance agent in Eureka California, recovered fairly quickly from the head injury sustained from the fall, but emotional damage done to his son who could only witness helplessly, took a little longer.
+Nicholson, an insurance agent in Eureka California, recovered fairly quickly from the head injury sustained from the fall, but emotional damage done to his son who could only witness helplessly, took a little longer."I want to create an awareness (about calling 911)," Nicholson said.
+"It gives the kids power to tell them you're going to be okay."

 He remembers an enlightening conversation with his son two months later, that revealed the anguish that the young boy had been grappling with over witnessing the traumatic event - and feeling powerless to help.
 He also wondered how and why his dad survived it.